Columbia Heights station

-Columbia Heights is a Washington Metro station in Washington, D.C., on the Green and Yellow Lines.
+Columbia Heights station is a Washington Metro station in Washington, D.C., on the Green Line.
 Due to successful redevelopment since the station's opening, Columbia Heights is one of the busiest Metro stops outside the downtown core, with over four million exits in 2010.

+History

 The station is located in Northwest Washington at 14th and Irving Streets (entrances at both the Southwest and Northeast corners), serving both the Columbia Heights and Mount Pleasant neighborhoods.
 It is also close to the Adams Morgan neighborhood.
 Service began on September 18, 1999.